-Surfers have been questioning SurferToday.com about the possibility of surfing a tsunami.
+Surfers have been questioning SurferToday about the possibility of surfing a tsunami.
 Is it possible?
-I am far away from the epicenter, so can I go for the waves?
+If you are far away from the epicenter, can you go for the waves?
 How big is a tsunami?
 Are waves perfect when a tsunami appears?

-The "harbor wave", the meaning of the Japanese word 'tsunami', is a consequence of a seismic disturbance like the earthquake.
+The Japanese word tsunami, meaning "harbor wave", is a consequence of a seismic disturbance, such as an earthquake.
 Tsunamis are not tidal waves.
-They are an unexpected and rare rise of the regular ocean swell.
+They are an unexpected and rare spike in the regular ocean swell.

-Tsunamis are fast and powerful waves that gain heaviness as they progress from the outer sea to the zones of impact, such as coastlines.
-The natural phenomenon usually reaches speeds between 100 and 500 miles per hour.
+Tsunamis are fast and powerful waves that gain weight and mass as they progress from the outer sea to coastal zones of impact.
+This natural phenomenon usually reaches speeds of between 100 and 500 miles per hour.

-Danger increases in shores where shallow water is seen in large areas because tsunami waves tend to increase height with less water and more sand or reef.
-If wind swell helps, the tsunami gets even more deadly.
+Danger increases on shores where shallow water exists over large areas, because tsunami waves tend to increase in height with less water and more sand or reef.
+If wind swell is aiding the wave, a tsunami becomes even more deadly.

-Tsunamis are quite often associated with a 100-foot wave that appears in the horizon, but that is not necessarily true.
+Tsunamis are quite often associated with the image of a 100-foot wave that appears on the horizon, but this is not necessarily realistic.
 Smaller wave faces can produce larger devastation than an apparently big wave.
-Tsunami waves carry tons of energy that will only be dissipating after hitting obstacles.
+Tsunami waves carry tons of energy that only dissipate after hitting obstacles.

 Generally, populations only have a couple of hours to escape a tsunami.
-This powerful wave travels quickly across the Pacific Ocean, for example, and can reach the shore as people try to save a few belongings.
+This powerful wave travels quickly across an ocean or sea, and can reach the shore as people are still trying to gather belongings.

-Usually, a tsunami set of waves, called "tsunami wave train", has a period of one, two or three minutes.
-The first impact opens the ground to the next ones and theses can be even more destructive.
-When the tsunami alert or warning is raised, the population is advised to move to higher areas, as soon as possible.
+Therefore, the next waves to come are often even more destructive.
+When the tsunami alert or warning is raised, the population is advised to move to higher areas as soon as possible.